shelbycobra/8MinEmpire/3-Assignment/README.txt

     DRIVER: GameScoreDriver.cpp

-        An interactive driver that demonstrates part of the GameMainEngine class and the Player ComputeScore methods.
+        An interactive driver that demonstrates part of the MainGameEngine class and the Player ComputeScore methods.
     This driver uses a separate class called ScoreTest that is a friend of the Player class for easier testing.
     Each test in the driver requires specific input: